Egypt & Jordan Highlights

 In the afternoon board your felucca (a traditional Nile sailing boat) and start cruising up the Nile towards Luxor.
 Spend the night on board the felucca accompanied by local Nubian sailors.
 You can try your hand at the tiller or just lie back, relax and watch the world go by!

-It’s an early start this morning to avoid the heat of the day….before dawn you will cross the Nile by boat to meet the trusty donkeys that will be your transport for the morning!
-You will ride through small villages and past fields of sugar cane to the Valley of the Kings, where the Pharaohs of Ancient Egypt were buried in intricately painted tombs.
+It’s an early start this morning to avoid the heat of the day….before dawn you will cross the Nile, driving through small villages and past fields of sugar cane to the Colossi of Memnon, from where you will be transported to the Valley of the Kings, where the Pharaohs of Ancient Egypt were buried in intricately painted tombs.

-In the morning ride in a horse drawn carriage to Karnak Temple, just outside Luxor.
+In the morning visit Karnak Temple, just outside Luxor.
 The temple itself is magnificent and very extensive; you can spend hours exploring the various sections of the temple, gazing up at the vast columns and intricate carvings.
 You will also visit Luxor Temple, which is smaller but also very impressive.

 Transfer to the airport for a flight to Cairo and on to Amman.
 When you arrive in Amman you will transfer to your hotel.
 If time permits perhaps visit the vast amphitheatre in the centre of downtown Amman this evening.